Deva Raya II: Sultanate affairs

 After a short period of peace, Vijayanagara was pulled into war with their traditional foes, the Bahamani Sultanate.
 These wars however brought mixed results.
 In c.
 1436, Ala-ud-din II ascended the Bahamani throne and promptly sent his brother Muhammad to collect tribute.
 According to the Sastri, Deva Raya II had to pay a large tribute to buy peace.
 During this time, the Vijayanagara armies were consistently defeated by the Bahamani armies and Deva Raya II was hard pressed to find a solution, which eventually led to the inclusion of many skilled Muslim soldiers in the Vijayanagara army.
 In c.
 1436, in a military altercation, some accounts suggest Deva Raya II lost the fort at Mudgal but according to the historian Kamath, a c.
 1436 inscription at Mudgal shows the fort remained under Vijayanagara control.
 During an uncertain period that followed in c.
 1443, when the king appears to have been a victim of an attempted assassination, some regions in the Tungabhadra River-Krishna River doab were lost to the Bahamani Sultanate.

 There are conflicting accounts provided by contemporary Persian writers Ferishtah and Abdur Razzak regarding the events that led to the war.
 According to Ferishtah, Deva Raya II had bought peace earlier by paying a handsome tribute to the Bahamanis.
 He however refused to honor the agreement and this led to war.
 According to this account, with an intent of strengthening his army, Deva Raya II employed many expert Muslim archers and cavalry and this incited the war.
 But according to Razzak's account written in Calicut in c.
 1443, the Sultans attempt to seize more Vijayanagara territory by taking advantage of the prevailing confusion (caused by the assassination attempt that he appeared to be aware of) was the cause of the war.
-According to Razzak who was eye witness to the episode, a brother of Deva Raya II invited the king and many important nobility to a feast and had most of the invitees beheaded.
+According to Razzak who was eyewitness to the episode, a brother of Deva Raya II invited the king and many important nobility to a feast and had most of the invitees beheaded.
 But finding that the king had not attended the dinner, he went to the royal palace and stabbed and wounded an unaided Deva Raya II.
 Seizing the opportunity, the Bahamani Sultan demanded seven lakh Varaha (700,000) Pagodas as tribute.
 Deva Raya II refused to pay and this led to war.
 According to Chopra et al., and Sastri the first battles was a success for Vijayanagara armies who captured Raichur, Bankapura and marched up to Bijapur.
 But in the last three battles, Deva Raya II's son may have been killed in battle, and the Vijayanagara armies were pushed back to their original stronghold at Mudgal.
 Two Sultanate generals were taken prisoner but later released to end hostilities.